-Convoy of Hope International was formed in 1994 by Hal Donaldson.
-His is a life that was transformed by compassion.
+Convoy of Hope International was formed in 1994 by Hal Donaldson, whose own life was impacted by compassion.
 On August 25, 1969, his parents, Harold and Betty Donaldson, were hit head-on by a drunk driver.
 Harold was killed; Betty survived but was so severely injured she was unable to work or cook for several months.
-During this time, the Donaldson children experienced first-hand what it was like to go without many of life’s basic necessities.
-The Donaldsons were more fortunate than others as people from local churches and the community provided them with food and shelter and gave them a sense of hope.
+The Donaldson children experienced first-hand what it was like to go without many of life’s basic necessities.
+Thankfully, people from local churches and the community provided them with food and shelter and a sense of hope.

-Out of this experience, Convoy of Hope was formed.
-Since Convoy of Hope began it has served more than 30 million people and distributed more than $100 million worth of food and supplies throughout the world.
-The organization also feeds 50,000 children each day.
+That experience of sharing hope drives Convoy of Hope into being the major international organization it is today.
+Convoy of Hope has served more than 30 million people and distributed more than $100 million worth of food and supplies throughout the world.
+The organization also feeds 148,000 children each day.